Santa Monica Pier

 • Santa Monica

 It’s the oldest operating airfield in L.A.
-County (though slated to be closed and turned into a park by the end of the decade) and the birthplace of the Douglas DC-3.
-Originally called Clover Field, the Santa Monica Airport has developed over time into an arts incubator and is home to a number of creative venues housed in converted airplane hangars like the Ruskin Group Theatre Co. and events space the Barker Hangar.
+County (though it’s slated to be closed and turned into a park by the end of the decade) and the birthplace of the Douglas DC-3.
+Originally called Clover Field, the Santa Monica Airport has developed over time into an arts incubator and is home to a number of creative venues housed in converted airplane hangars, including the Ruskin Group Theatre Co., as well as events space the Barker Hangar.

 • Museums